← all stories

 Toho

-Synthesized from 5
+Synthesized from 9

 Yomimono stories · updated

-On the production side, Toho is co-producing the eight-episode Netflix series Gas Man, a reboot of Toho's 1960 special effects film The First Gas Man.
-The series is directed by Shinzo Katayama and executive produced by Yeon Sang-ho.
-It follows detectives Kenji Okamoto (Shun Oguri) and Kyoko Kono (Yu Aoi) as they pursue a killer who can turn his body into gas.
-The Gas Man is played by debut actor UTA.
+Netflix and Toho also released the eight-episode series Gas Man, a reboot of Toho's 1960 special effects film The Gas Man First Number.
+Directed by Shinzo Katayama and executive produced by Yeon Sang-ho, the series stars Shun Oguri, Yu Aoi, and debut actor UTA.
 Filming ran from September 2024 to April 2025 across about 120 locations, with location scouting covering over 1,000 sites.
 The production achieved the first full closure of Tokyo Station front for a Japanese film shoot after 18 months of negotiations.
-The series streams worldwide on Netflix from July 2.
+All eight episodes streamed worldwide on Netflix from July 2.
+Character design supervisor Isao Tsuge later detailed the three concepts behind the Gas Man's blue-gray coat: the gas-like nature of the character, a sense of otherness, and respect for the 1960 original film's color palette.

 Key facts

-- Acquired UK distributor Anime Limited
+- Acquisition of Anime Limited

-- Strategic alliance with Plaion Pictures
+- Strategic alliance with Plaion

 - Gas Man production scale

-- Filming ran from September 2024 to April 2025 across about 120 locations, with location scouting covering over 1,000 sites, and the production achieved the first full closure of Tokyo Station front for a Japanese film shoot. ↗
+- Gas Man filmed from September 2024 to April 2025 across about 120 locations, with location scouting covering over 1,000 sites. ↗

-- Gas Man cast
+- Gas Man character design

 Timeline